Skip to content

 df

-Input DataFrame containing a datetime column and one or more numeric columns.
+Input DataFrame containing time and numeric data.

 TYPE: DataFrame